What a Crash Victim Should Do Next

 - Do not assume the first policy identified is the only policy that matters.

-- Do not ignore MedPay, discounted-care rights, or lien notices while waiting for the liability claim to mature.
+- Do not ignore MedPay, Hospital Discounted Care, health insurance, lien notices, or collection letters while waiting for the liability claim to mature.

 Do not finalize too early